 It is the official outer boundary of Mussoorie and extends quite a distance into the Benog Sanctuary.
 This semi-wild forest is perfect for a quiet walk while viewing the Aglar River Valley.

 This is one of the most ancient temples of Hinduism, which are scattered throughout Uttarakhand.
 It is dedicated to Lord Balaram, the elder brother of Lord Krishna.
 Come here to pray and also view the Jaunsar Bawar region and Chakrata mountain range.
 You can also trek into the wilderness for short distances.

 What to see in Mussoorie – Mythology and legends

 Mussoorie is a paradise of a place – elegant, charming and beautiful.
 However, in less than 200 years, this town has amassed quite a few myths and legends, mostly of a sinister and spooky nature.
 The hillsides, meadows, and valleys that are picturesque during the day can just as easily scare the pants off you at night.
 Once darkness falls, there are a few places around town you should stay away from.
 That is of course unless you are confident you can handle a paranormal encounter, and live to tell the tale!

 Also Read: 7 Short & Easy Winter Treks in Uttarakhand

 The oldest standing mansion in Mussoorie, this building was built in 1825 a captain of the British Indian Army.
 Although he eventually returned to his home country, it is said in his heart he continued to call Mussoorie home.
-Many people have reported seeing a horseman riding the grounds of the mansion, and most believe it is the Captain himself, whose spirit returned home after his death.

 Also Read: 12 Scenic and Offbeat Places in Uttarakhand